I-2-2-35.Jurisdiction in Cases Involving Earnings Issues

-Last Update: 8/15/05 (Transmittal I-2-61)
+Last Update: 12/6/17 (Transmittal I-2-214)

-SSA has authority to determine what constitutes “wages” and “self-employment income” for Social Security purposes.
+The Social Security Administration (SSA) has authority to determine what constitutes wages and self-employment income for Social Security purposes.

-SSA has limited authority, under Section 218 of the Social Security Act, to make determinations regarding the Federal Insurance Contributions Act (FICA) tax liability for wages paid before January 1, 1987.
-This authority extends only to employees covered by Federal/State agreements entered into pursuant to section 218 of the Act.
+SSA has limited authority, under section 218 of the Social Security Act, to make determinations regarding FICA tax liability for wages paid before January 1, 1987.
+However, this authority extends only to employees covered by Federal or State agreements entered into pursuant to section 218 of the Act.